 A person might think they’re eating a high protein or low carb diet, but without keeping track, it’s easy to overestimate or underestimate food intake.

 Tracking food intake doesn’t mean you need to weigh and measure everything you eat.
-Tracking intake every now and then for a few days in a row can help you realize the most important areas for change.
+If you want to lose weight with dietary changes, tracking intake every now and then for a few days in a row can help you realize the most important areas for change.

-Planning ahead can help you achieve specific goals, such as boosting your protein intake to 25–30% of calories or cutting down on unhealthy carbs.
+Planning ahead can help you achieve specific goals, such as boosting your protein intake to 25–30% of calories or cutting down on added sugars.

-Most people can reduce their abdominal fat through taking on key lifestyle changes, such as eating a healthy diet packed with lean protein, vegetables and fruit, and legumes, and exercising regularly.
+Most people can reduce fat in the abdomen by taking on key lifestyle changes, such as eating a healthy diet packed with lean protein, vegetables and fruit, and legumes, and exercising regularly.

 For more tips on weight loss, read about 26 evidence-based weight loss strategies here.